Online Robust Reinforcement Learning with General Function Approximation: Appendix

-\item \textbf{Relate Regret to Robust Average Bellman Error:} According to \Cref{ass:completeness}, we can guarantee $f^{(k)}$ is optimistic.
+\paragraph{Step 1: Reduce robust regret to robust Bellman residuals under nominal transition kernel.} According to Assumption \ref{ass:completeness} and Lemma~\ref{lem:RVF_error_decomposition_BE}, we can guarantee $f^{(k)}$ is optimistic.
 Based on this optimistic algorithm, we will now relate the regret to the robust average Bellman error under the learner's sequence of policies.
+By Lemma~\ref{lem:RVF_error_decomposition_BE}, under Assumption~\ref{ass:completeness} and the confidence-set optimism (which ensures $f^{(k)}$ is optimistic in each episode), we have